wavejumper/rehook-dom/README.md

 There shouldn't be any difference in API, except how you render or register your root component.

-If another React target added in the future, it should be as simple as adding another register fn for the target platform.
+If another React target is added in the future, it should be as simple as adding another register fn for the new platform.

 ## defui